Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Static BLP model

 \section{Static BLP model}

-This section focuses on the standard static BLP models without nest structure (Random Coefficient Logit (RCL) model).
+This section focuses on the standard static BLP models without a nest structure (Random Coefficient Logit (RCL) model).
 We discuss dynamic BLP models without nest structure in Section \ref{sec:Dynamic-BLP-model}, and static BLP models with nest structure (Random Coefficient Nested Logit (RCNL) model) in Appendix \ref{subsec:Extension:-RCNL-model}.
-Besides, in the discussion below, let $\left\Vert \cdot\right\Vert _{\infty}$ be the sup norm, and let $\left\Vert \cdot\right\Vert _{2}$ be the L2 norm. $\left\Vert \cdot\right\Vert $ also denotes a norm. $\epsilon_{\delta},\epsilon_{V},\epsilon$ denote values of inner-loop tolerance levels.\footnote{\citet{conlon2020best} recommended setting the values between 1E-12 and 1E-14 when using 64-bit computers and applying the standard BLP contraction mapping.}
+Let $\left\Vert \cdot\right\Vert _{\infty}$ be the sup norm, and let $\left\Vert \cdot\right\Vert _{2}$ be the L2 norm. $\left\Vert \cdot\right\Vert $ also denotes a norm. $\epsilon_{\delta},\epsilon_{V},\epsilon$ denote values of the inner-loop tolerance levels.\footnote{\citet{conlon2020best} recommended setting the values between 1E-12 and 1E-14 when using 64-bit computers and applying the standard BLP contraction mapping.}